quicwg/base-drafts/draft-ietf-quic-http.md

 MUST NOT be sent.
 The "chunked" transfer encoding defined in Section 4.1 of
 {{!RFC7230}} MUST NOT be used.

-Trailing header fields are carried in an additional header block on the message control stream.
+Trailing header fields are carried in an additional header block on the request, response or push stream.
 Such a header block is a sequence of HEADERS frames with End Header Block set on the last frame.
 Senders MUST send only one header block in the trailers section; receivers MUST decode any subsequent header blocks in order to maintain HPACK decoder state, but the resulting output MUST be discarded.

 An HTTP request/response exchange fully consumes a request stream and response stream.
 The exchange also consumes a stream for each payload body that is